Adding Digital Systems to your trains

 Old Proto 2000 locomotives can be converted to digital using a basic decoder but the lights have to be replaced.
 Using Evans LED lights, the cost runs to about $60 on average.
 Installing sound in older Proto 2000 locomotives can be very expensive because the frame has to be milled in many cases in order to fit the speaker.
 Labor may run to 3 hours or even 4.
 Sound installations can run $160 or more including the decoder cost.

 Older Marklin locomotives require a replacement motor but Marklin makes conversion kits as does Loksound.
 Usually the lights have to be replaced as well.
 A Marklin mobile decoder installation usually runs $80 and a sound installation runs about $180.

 Old Tyco, Bachmann, AHM, Life-Like and similar low end locomotives are not good candidates for conversion.

 Some Mantua, Roco, Fleischmann, and Riverossi locomotives are good candidates for conversion and some are not.

-How-to Tips: We do not do instruction in decoder installation.
-Refer to the manufacturer website.
+How-to Tips: We are happy to give some basic hints and tips for doing it yourself but we do not do instruction in decoder installation.
+We do perform demonstrations of DCC installs on the fifth Saturday of the month (see our schedule of events and make sure to call ahead).
+Otherwise, if you want to do it yourself, it is best to refer to the manufacturer website.
 The Soundtraxx website is particularly helpful and the link can be found on our site at Favorite Links.

-Our Recommendations: We will install any brand drop in or plug in decoder but we install only Marklin and Soundtraxx wired decoders at this time.
+Our Recommendations: We will install only NCE, Marklin, and Soundtraxx wired decoders at this time.
 There are many decoder manufacturers out there and all of them make usable products which are going to be someone’s favorite.
 Most of them we have installed at one time or another.
 However, we understand Marklin and Soundtraxx systems and what they can do better than any other system and are therefore most comfortable with these two brands.
-We look forward to gaining this level of familiarity with some of the other brands, especially LokSound.